Deep Learning based Uncertainty Decomposition for Real-time Control: - Direct Estimation of Epistemic Uncertainty

-Given the data set~$\sDepi$, the neural network is now equipped with one additional output, i.e., the parameter layer is~$\dimp+1$ dimensional with output~$[\hat{\vf}(\cdot)\ \epi(\cdot)]^T$.
-The new output $\epi(\cdot)$ is terminated with a neuron using a sigmoidal activation function, such that~$\epi\colon\sX \to \interval{0}{1}$.
-This is beneficial because it allows immediately to judge, whether the predicted uncertainty is \textit{high} ($\approx 1$) or \textit{low} ($\approx 0$) without any reference evaluation (see comparison to alteranative methods below).
+Our uncertainty aware model for disturbance $\vy$ is implemented via a neural network with outputs~$[\hat{\vf}(\cdot)\ \hat{\bm{\sigma}}(\cdot) \ \epi(\cdot)]^T$, where $\hat{\vf}(\cdot)$ corresponds to the underlying noiseless true mapping $\vf$, $\hat{\bm{\sigma}}(\cdot)$ is the aleatoric uncertainty estimate, and, $\epi(\cdot)$ corresponds to the epistemic uncertainty estimate (see Fig.~\ref{fig:NN} for an illustration).
+The new output $\epi(\cdot)$ is terminated with a neuron using a sigmoidal activation function, such that $\epi\colon\sX \to [0, 1]$.
+This is beneficial because it allows one to immediately judge whether the predicted uncertainty is \textit{high} ($\approx 1$) or \textit{low} ($\approx 0$) without any reference which would be required for unnormalized uncertainty quantifications.

+We first train the feature layers as well as the output and the aleatoric uncertainty layers ($\hat \vf, \hat{\bm{\sigma}}$) by minimizing a negative log likelihood loss with respect to training data $\mathbb{D}_{tr}$, similar to \citet{kendall2017what}.
+The gradient of the trained network can then be utilized to calculate $\boldsymbol{\nu}$ and sample the dataset $\mathbb{D}_{epi}$ in accordance with the method laid out in the previous subsections.

-Independently of the loss function for the original network, the augmented output, also considered as \textit{epistemic output} is trained using a binary cross-entropy loss, which is the natural choice for binary outputs.
+The epistemic module ($\epi$) is trained independently of the loss function for the original network over the dataset $\mathbb{D}_{epi}$ using a binary cross-entropy loss, which is the natural choice for binary outputs.
 It quantifies the uncertainty in the prediction of the other outputs based on the distance to the training data measured by~$d(\cdot,\cdot)$.
-For the sake of focus, we will be using the Euclidean distance, however the method can be easily extended to other metrics and we leave it to future work to investigate alternatives.
+For the sake of simplicity, we use the Euclidean distance, however the method can be easily extended to other metrics.
+Since the number of epistemic data-points with uncertain labels (with value $1$) are far greater than the ones with certain labels (with value $0$), a class-weighted version of this loss is minimized.